sandsmark/shortcut-satan/README.md

 format is the same as hkd, just without the weird -'s at the beginning of each line.

+If you run it with `-p` it will print the keys you press.
+Useful for creating your config.

 Example config
 --------------